dougbutner/web-4/README.md

 Web 4 is **built on top of web 3** (blockchain-based) while being **fundamentally different** and providing enough **benefit to society** warrant the new title of web 4.

-In essence, web 4 is positive attention catalyzer, built on proving an individual is and providing them a set of
+In essence, web 4 is positive attention catalyzer, built on proving an individual is and providing them a set of power that only gains meaning when they send it

-> Web 4 is not a single JS or other library, It's a philosophy enacted in a web 3 environment.
+> Web 4 is not a single JS or other library, It's a philosophy enacted on top of a web 3 environment.

 # Background